 After: Stabilized, deacidified, losses repaired, image and lettering carefully reintegrated.
 Preserved and reframed using archival materials.

-Before: 19th century Chinese silk embroidery with painted elements, water damage tread loss, and discoloration.
+Before: 19th century Chinese silk embroidery with painted elements, water damage, tread losses, and discoloration.

 After: Silk stabilized, losses repaired, paint layer restored, and missing elements reintegrated.
 Mounted on archival support and reframed.